***Updated on 12 April, 2021

 Finally, remember you are not alone, and that together we will get through this.

-If there is anything you might find useful or if you have any suggestions on any topics you would like us to cover please let us know.
+If there is anything you might find useful, if you have any suggestions you want to add in regards to practicing mindfulness, or on any topics, you would like us to cover please let us know.
 We’d love to hear from you.

 Debbie and the team at BlueSkyMinds